droglenc/NCHighways/modules/03_Guardrails/index.md

 ## Preparation for Class (<span style="font-size:smaller; color:SteelBlue;">Do BEFORE Class</span>)

-* Know who your academic advisor is.
+* Know who your academic advisor is (*login to MyNorthland, select "Degree Audit" on the left-hand side of the page, then select "View All Details" below the requirement summary box (be patient, click this link only once) ... your advisors name will be in the top right corner of the PDF that will open*).
 * Read [Why Use Tutoring Services?](https://www.valleycollege.edu/student-services/tutoring-academic-support/why-use-tutoring-services.php){:target="_blank"} [*~1 min*]
 * Read [5 Tips for Managing Stress in College](https://www.nshss.org/blog/5-tips-for-managing-stress-in-college/){:target="_blank"} [*~8 min*]
 * Read [College Student's Guide to Stress Management (Infographic)](https://www.purdueglobal.edu/blog/student-life/guide-stress-management-full.jpg) [*~5 min*] (*click on graphic to make it larger*)